5The sons of Japheth: Gomer and Magog and Madai and Javan and Tubal and Meshech and Tiras.

 6Then he called for Solomon his son and commanded him to build a house for Yahweh the God of Israel.

-7David said to Solomon his son, “As for me, it was in my heart to build a house to the name of Yahweh my God.
+7David said to Solomon his son, “I had it in my heart to build a house for the name of Yahweh my God.

 8But the word of Yahweh came to me, saying, ‘You have shed blood abundantly and have made great wars.
-You are not to build a house to my name, because you have shed much blood on the earth in my sight.
+You are not to build a house for my name because you have shed much blood on the earth in my sight.

 9Behold, a son will be born to you who will be a man of rest.
-I will give him rest from all his enemies all around; for his name will be Solomon, and I will give peace and quietness to Israel in his days.
+I will give him rest from all his enemies all around, for his name will be Solomon, and I will give peace and quiet to Israel in his days.

-11“Now, my son, may Yahweh be with you and prosper you, and build the house of Yahweh your God as he has spoken concerning you.
+11“Now my son, may Yahweh be with you, and you will prosper and build the house of Yahweh your God as he has spoken concerning you.

-12May Yahweh give you discretion and understanding and put you in charge of Israel, that so you may keep the law of Yahweh your God.
+12May Yahweh give you good judgment and understanding and put you in charge of Israel, so that you may keep the law of Yahweh your God.

-13Then you will prosper, if you observe to do the statutes and the ordinances that Yahweh gave Moses concerning Israel.
+13Then you will prosper if you are careful to do the statutes and the ordinances that Yahweh gave Moses concerning Israel.
 Be strong and courageous.
-Do not be afraid, neither be dismayed.
+Do not be afraid and do not be dismayed.

-14“Now, behold, in my affliction I have prepared for the house of Yahweh 100,000 talents of gold, 1,000,000 talents of silver, and bronze and iron without weight, for it is in abundance.
-I have also prepared timber and stone, and you may add to them.
+14“Now, behold, with great effort I have prepared for the house of Yahweh 100,000 talents of gold, 1,000,000 talents of silver, and bronze and iron that is not weighed because it is in such abundance.
+I have also prepared timber and stone, but you must add to them.

-15There are also workmen with you in abundance, cutters and workers of stone and timber and all kinds of men who are skillful in every kind of work:
+15There are also workmen with you in abundance, cutters and workers of stone and of wood and all those skilled in every kind of work—

-16of the gold, the silver, and the bronze and the iron there is no number.
-Arise and be doing, and may Yahweh be with you.”
+16for the gold, for the silver, and for the bronze and for the iron—there is no number.
+Arise and work!
+And may Yahweh be with you.”

-17David also commanded all the officials of Israel to help Solomon his son, saying,
+17David also commanded all the leaders of Israel to help Solomon his son, saying,

-19Now set your heart and your soul to seek after Yahweh your God.
-Arise therefore and build the sanctuary of Yahweh God, to bring the ark of the covenant of Yahweh and the holy vessels of God into the house that is to be built to the name of Yahweh.”
+19Now set your heart and your soul to seek Yahweh your God.
+Arise therefore and build the sanctuary of Yahweh God, in order to bring the ark of the covenant of Yahweh and the holy articles of God into the house that is to be built for the name of Yahweh.”

 1Now David was old and full of days, and he made Solomon his son king over Israel.